 Three decades of trial and error since 1983 eventually lead some tango dancers in Europe and North America to move away from exhibitionism and pay more attention to the embrace, music and feelings.
 As a result, scenes like this start to appear in Europe and North America in recent years.

 Their embrace and connection become closer and more intimate.
 Their dance becomes more feeling-oriented.
 Their steps become simpler, more musical, and more elegant.
 Their milonga becomes better organized.
 Antisocial behaviors are less seen.
-While showy footwork still appears, the embrace still breaks at times, hand use still remains habitual for some, music selections are still more dramatic than entimental, hastiness is still common, dresses are still too casual, and skill levels are uneven—progress is nevertheless evident compared to the previous two scenes.
-Such transformation certainly could not come without pain, given the strong Western traditions of liberalism, individualism, feminism, and the hippie movement.
+While showy footwork still appears, the embrace still breaks at times, hand use still remains habitual for some, music selections are still more dramatic than sentimental, hastiness is still common, dresses are still too casual, and skill levels are uneven—progress is nevertheless evident compared to the previous two scenes.
+Such transformation certainly could not come without struggle, given the strong Western traditions of liberalism, individualism, feminism, and the hippie movement.
 However, the dancers in this example have demonstrated that change is possible.
 It reassures us that there is still a lot of hope in tango, in humanity, and in our capacity to adapt.

 To tango is to indulge yourself, not to impress others.
 On a crowded dance floor, who cares about your footwork anyway?
 The only thing that matters is the intimate feelings you experience.
 This is why performance tango doesn’t make sense in the milongas.
-I hope Holman’s video inspires more people to embrace the milonguero style of tango and accelerates the transformation of tango from a step-oriented dance to a feeling-oriented one.
+I hope Holman’s video inspires more people to embrace the milonguero style of tango and accelerates the transformation of their tango from a step-oriented dance to a feeling-oriented one.

 P.S.